-We encourage you to remind Congress that the supply chain for blood begins with donors in the community.
+We request that HHS remain aware of the fragile blood supply chain, which begins with donors in the community.
 Blood has a short shelf life, up to 42 days for red blood cells but only five days for platelets.
 Thus, blood must be constantly and regularly collected from healthy individuals to sustain the nation's blood supply, a critical public health resource.
-We also recommend that you reinforce that (1) blood donation is safe, (2) blood drives are not "social gatherings" or "mass gatherings, and (3) blood donation can and should continue even while social distancing measures are in place.
+We appreciate HHS' recent support and assistance with reinforcing that (1) blood donation is safe, (2) blood drives are not "social gatherings" or "mass gatherings, and (3) blood donation can and should continue even while social distancing measures are in place.